armingolzar/Python_Course_PrataAcademy/README.md

 # Python_Course_PrataAcademy
-this repo is the material  of Python course which has been provided by Prata Academy😁✌🏻💻
+This repo is the material  of Python course which has been provided by Prata Academy😁✌🏻💻.

+# How to get the material?
+You learners can get the repo whit this command: 'git clone the url of this repo' After that you can update the repo whit this command: 'git pull'